 A replacement roof may be required if your existing tiles have failed and rainwater has penetrated onto the underlying felt and timberwork, resulting in a compromised roof structure that cannot be remedied by a repair.

 To avoid any doubt, this page refers to tiled pitched (angled) roof structures and not flat roofs.
-We have

 On this page, you’ll discover:

 - a typical but detailed work schedule for a replacement roof to a 3-bed house

 - a breakdown of the costs and a look at all the materials required

 - extras you may need or choose to have